How to Get a Malaysian Work Permit in 2025

 How can Translayte help?

-Translayte can be your reliable partner to deliver accurate certified translations in Malay for your documents.
+At Translayte, we provide certified translations in Malay that meet the strict documentation requirements set by Malaysian immigration authorities.
 We guarantee high-level translation services with an excellent deliverability rate.
 We also pride ourselves on our exceptional customer support, guiding you through the process and addressing any concerns to ensure your utmost satisfaction.

 Timeline for obtaining a Malaysian work permit